Katie NelsonPosition: Co-Executive Director

 I’m extremely proud of the work we do at BAHS.
 We are an organization filled with amazing animal advocates who are not only passionate, but extremely creative when it comes to helping our community dogs and cats arrive at forever homes.
 All credit goes to the village it takes to help our animals in need – board members, staff, volunteers and donors alike.
 It truly does take a village!

-I was on the BAHS board before joining the staff as our Program Director.
-My job allows me to be involved in many aspects of shelter operations, from adoption to community education.
+I was on the BAHS board before joining the staff.
 Every day brings new challenges and new successes, and I am proud to be a part of the work that we do.

 It is hard not to be touched by the dogs and cats that pass through our doors.
 My two dogs, Milo and Daisy, are such an important part of my family and I want each and every one of the animals at BAHS to find that kind of love and security.
 I am thankful to the staff and volunteers who work so hard to improve the lives of the animals that pass through our doors.

 Melissa JanesPosition: Social Media Coordinator & Adoption Counselor

 I have been fortunate to learn many jobs since I began working at BAHS in August of 2011.
 Currently, my focus is on animal care, photography, and social media.

 I have always had a passion for charitable work with an emphasis on the most vulnerable in the community.
 No one is more vulnerable than our four-legged friends, and I'm privileged to be able to return the love they so selflessly give us.

 Outside of my work here, I volunteer with CARES, another animal-focused non-profit, and spend time with my goofy English Bulldog, Lenore.